The Children of Lir: A Fascinating Irish Legend

 Lake Derravarragh

-At the end of the lake, there are a number of Ringforts.
-Ringforts are rounded settlements in Ireland with many spread throughout the country.
-They have existed for years.
+At the end of the lake, there are several Ringforts.
+Ringforts are rounded settlements in Ireland, and many are spread throughout the country.
+They have existed for years and have numerous functions, including agriculture and economic significance.
+They also acted as a defensive feature.

 The Children of Lir and Lough Derravarragh

-The popular Irish legend, the Children of Lir, takes in this significant location of Ireland in a great part of its plot.
-It was mentioned when the four children went on a picnic with their stepmother and she turned them into swans.
 Her spell stated that the children are to live their first 300 years on the shallows of Lough Derravarragh.
-Since the spell should last for 900 years, the remaining 600 years were equally divided to be spent on the Sea of Moyle and then the Isle of Inish Glora by the Atlantic Ocean.
+Since the spell would last 900 years, the remaining 600 years were equally divided to be spent on the Sea of Moyle and the Isle of Inish Glora by the Atlantic Ocean.

 Saint Cauragh and Lough Derravarragh